dubcat/PathOfExile/README.md

 - Talk to Tarkleigh
   - Take Frostblink
-  - Look for Movement Speed Boots ("runner" in search bar.
-Runner Boots)
+  - Look for Movement Speed Boots ("runner" in search bar for Runner Boots)

 - Waypoint to The Submerged Passage